Mental Health

 Struggles with your mental health are nothing to be ashamed of.
 Most of us will experience significant episodes of stress, distress or poor mental wellbeing during our life.
 Over 25% of New Zealanders have poor mental wellbeing, according to the latest report from Stats NZ.

 A mental health condition is when we experience distress that significantly impacts our ability to function as we normally would.
 When our mental health is impacted, we have changes in our mood, thoughts, behaviour and body and we struggle to navigate the natural ups and downs in life.
-If your mental health has declined and has started to affect your work, relationships and quality of life, we recommend seeking professional help.
-Often the first step is seeing a GP.
+If your mental health has declined and has started to affect your work, relationships and quality of life, we recommend Seeing your GP or GP team should be your first step.

 Poor mental health signs

-Poor mental health can present itself in a variety of ways and differs between people.
-Usually, there’s not one definitive sign that someone is struggling, but several signs or symptoms.
-Struggling with mental health is often triggered by big life events or by a build-up of life stressors.
+Poor mental health presents itself in a variety of ways and differs between people.
+When someone is struggling there may be several signs or symptoms.

 Here are the most common signs to look out for within yourself, and others: